-Yes, it's possible to get a mortgage with a bad credit history, although you may find your options are more limited than if you had a better credit score.
+Yes, it's often possible to get a mortgage with a bad credit history, although your options may be limited.

-Most lenders will require a credit check before granting an application for a mortgage.
-However, some black marks on your credit history will carry more weight than others, depending on the amounts of money involved and how long ago it happened.
+Lenders will conduct a credit check on anyone applying for a mortgage.
+However, some black marks on your credit history will carry more weight than others, depending on the amounts of money involved and how much time has passed.

-If you have a spotted credit history, some high street banks may refuse to lend to you.
-As an alternative, you can apply with a specialist lender, some of which cater specially to clients who have faced illness, divorce or other difficult life events.
+If you have a bad credit history, some high-street banks may refuse to give you a mortgage outright.
+Building societies can sometimes be more flexible and there are also specialist bad-credit mortgage lenders, some of which cater specifically for people who've faced illness, divorce or other difficult life events.

 If you have a poor credit history, there are a number of steps you can take to improve your chances of getting a mortgage.

-- Give it time – many blemishes in your record could be seen as less serious over time, especially if your financial situation begins to improve
+- Give it time: blemishes on your record could be seen as less serious over time, especially if your financial situation has improved

-- Be honest about your situation – banks will conduct thorough searches, and trying to hide adverse credit will look worse for you in the long-term
+- Be honest: mortgage lenders will conduct thorough searches, and trying to hide adverse credit will look bad

-- Have an explanation – banks will be interested in why you got into financial trouble and what has happened since then
+- Have an explanation: lenders will be interested in why you got into financial trouble and what has happened since then

 Find out more: improving your mortgage chances - how you can strengthen your application.